Stock events for MAXIMUS, Inc. (MMS)

 MMS’s Geographic footprint

-MAXIMUS, Inc. has a global presence with operations in the United States, Canada, the United Kingdom, Saudi Arabia, and the United Arab Emirates.
-The company's headquarters are located in Tysons, Virginia.
+MAXIMUS, Inc. has a global presence with operations in the United States, Canada, the United Kingdom, Saudi Arabia, and the United Arab Emirates, and has expanded into Australia.
+Its headquarters are located in Tysons, Virginia.

 MMS Corporate Image Assessment